ODGodinho/ODG-Linter-Js/README.md

 ----------

 This rule adds onto the built-in no-lonely-if rule, which only disallows if statements in else, not in if.
-It is recommended to use unicorn/no-lonely-if together with the core ESLint no-lonely-if rule.

 <https://eslint.org/docs/latest/rules/no-lonely-if>
 <https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/no-lonely-if.md>